1969 Chevrolet Impala Classic Review Mar 9, 2016 by Cedric (Driver Weekly)

 Engines and Transmissions

 The Impala has always been ahead of its time, offering options that many other vehicles didn’t have.
 Available features like the AM/FM Push Button Radio with stereo, speed and cruise control, and power trunk opener helped set it apart.
-You may also find a 1969 version of the Impala with an adjustable roof rack, floor-mounted shift lever, hide-a-way wipers, and vinyl roof.
+You may also find a 1969 version with an adjustable roof rack, floor-mounted shift lever, hide-a-way wipers, and vinyl roof.
 The Impala also had one of the rarest options on any Chevrolet: the “liquid tire chain.”
 This strange device sat in the trunk and had two nozzles positioned over each of the rear tires; during the winter, it sprayed liquid onto the tires that was supposed to melt ice and improve traction.
 It was only available in 1969 and discontinued due to low sales—perhaps unsurprisingly.
 Finding one of these incredibly rare models would be a coup for any collector interested in automotive esoterica.
 But most buyers won’t be interested in the liquid tire chain—they’re interested in the Impala SS.